wso2/helm-apim/docs/am-pattern-0-all-in-one/README.md

     ```
     kubectl create secret tls my-tls-secret --key <private key filename> --cert <certificate filename>
     ```

+**Option 2: NGINX Gateway Fabric (Gateway API-based approach)**

+If you prefer to use the Gateway API with NGINX Gateway Fabric, you can enable it in the Helm chart configuration:

+  - Set `kubernetes.gatewayAPI.enabled` to `true` in your values file.
+  - Configure the Gateway API resources with appropriate hostnames and settings.
+Please refer to the [NGINX Gateway Fabric documentation](https://docs.nginx.com/nginx-gateway-fabric/) for installation and configuration details.

+    ```yaml
+    kubernetes:
+      gatewayAPI:
+        enabled: true
+        gatewayClass:
+          name: "nginx"
+        management:
+          enabled: true
+          hostname: "am.wso2.com"
+        gateway:
+          enabled: true
+          hostname: "gw.wso2.com"
+        websocket:
+          enabled: true
+          hostname: "websocket.wso2.com"
+        websub:
+          enabled: true
+          hostname: "websub.wso2.com"
+        tlsSecret: "my-tls-secret"
+    ```

+  > **Important:** When using Gateway API, you must disable the Ingress settings in your values file to avoid conflicts.

+  - Gateway API provides a more expressive, extensible, and role-oriented API for configuring traffic routing in Kubernetes.

 #### 1.2 Mount Keystore and Truststore